Google Docs Logo

 Google Docs Logo 2014

-Having retained the logo concept (a web service associated with documents and texts), the designers made some adjustments to it.
+Having retained the logo concept (a web service associated with documents and texts), the designers made some adjustments.
 So, the stylized sheet became narrower, the white horizontal stripes were lowered down, and all corners received the maximum rounding, including the bent one.

 2020 – today